sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 Before running any tests, your test classes first need to be compiled.
 Here build tools usually resort to the `class-path` and ignore the main and potentially all other module descriptors.
-After test compilation you need to blend in the test source set into the main module at test runtime.
+After test compilation you need to blend in the test binaries into the main module at test runtime.

-- `--patch-module com.xyz=src/test/java`
+- `--patch-module com.xyz=target/test-classes`

 **and**